asllop/AppOS/README.md

 	$ qemu-system-i386 -kernel build/appos.elf

-Depending on the app configuration and resources usage, you could need to add some arguments.
+Depending on the app configuration and resources used, you may need some additional arguments.

 To redirect a serial port to stdio:

 	$ qemu-system-i386 -serial stdio -kernel build/appos.elf

-Or redirect a serial port to a virtual device serial port (in Linux):
+Or redirect a serial port to a virtual device (in Linux):

 	$ qemu-system-i386 -serial pty -kernel build/appos.elf